This October 2021 we are again celebrating our release from artistic captivity with our Open Studio Art Trail.

 Visiting the open studios participating in the Mundaring Hills event is a unique experience and an unusual opportunity to sample the lives of our local artists.
 It will also give you access to their art work which comes in an incredible range of medium – from glass and ceramics to oil paint, water colours, textiles, wood, recycled metals and much more.

 The artists too range across the spectrum – from professionals with international acclaim to those who work part time or as a hobby – and all of them want to share their artistic environment with you.
 This event gives you a chance to talk to artists, explore their techniques, share ideas, admire their creativity and acquire a unique piece of local artwork.

 On the trail there are also many delicious food venues, pubs and wineries and a range of picnic spots – all welcoming you to the hills environment and helping you to create a memorable visit.

-So slow down, take the time to enjoy the hills in Autumn, talk to the artists and take something special home with you.
+So slow down, take the time to enjoy the hills in Spring, talk to the artists and take something special home with you.
 You won’t be disappointed.

-During the 80s, potter Greg Crowe, held open studio sales of work at his home in Hovea.
+During the ‘80s, potter Greg Crowe held open studio sales of work at his home in Hovea.
 In 2002 he participated in the St Croix Valley Pottery Tour in Minnesota, USA.
-On his return he mentioned to fellow ceramisist/painter, Joel Smoker, about the idea of starting something similar.
+On his return he mentioned to fellow ceramicist/painter, Joel Smoker, about the idea of starting something similar.

 In the mid 2000s Joel and his wife visited a number of art studios one spring weekend in Kalamunda.
 The Shire of Kalamunda event involved an art trail using a provided map that showed the location of the open studios.

-MHOS has come a long way since then and now has 50 members.
+MHOS has come a long way since then and now has more than 60 members.
 It is a great opportunity to see such a diverse range of art and learn how it’s made.
-With so many artists involved, the event is spread over two weekends and the week inbetween, which gives many the opportunity to see more.
+With so many artists involved, the event is spread over two weekends and the week in between, which gives many the opportunity to see more.